utkarshranjan01/Chime-Compose-ChatApp/README.md

 # **Chime**: Jetpack Compose Chatting App

 A featured packed real-time chat application built using **Jetpack Compose** and **MVVM architecture**, showcasing modern Android development practices.
-The app includes functionalities such as real-time messaging, stories, typing indicators, read receipts, online presence, multimedia sharing, dynamic theming using material you and many more.
+The app includes functionalities such as real-time messaging, stories, typing indicators, read receipts, online presence, multimedia sharing, **Material You** dynamic theming using material you and many more.

 ---